 Filed: January 4, 2008

 A system and method of parsing natural language descriptions of features to determine an approximate location.
 An embodiment includes splitting the natural language descriptions into components, geocoding each component, and returning the geocode with the highest confidence level.
 The geocode references a specific location, and this information may be determined by content from various sources.
-The system may use an assortment of techniques for determining highest confidence level.
+The system may use an assortment of techniques for determining the highest confidence level.

 When you perform a search that includes geographic information, Google’s Local Search will try to understand more about the geographic region involved in the search, such as the name of a city.

-It will look in its database, and try to find a match for a location based upon rows and rows and rows (lots of information) of streets and cities and states associated with standard formatted addresses.
-It might come back from a search like that with a number of results, like in my example above for Times Square.
-In my other example for the Space Needle, the search engine likely ranked that landmark very highly with a confidence score, and returned only one result.
-In the times square example, the results shown were likely all possibly reasonable results, and had decent confidence scores associated with them.
+It will look in its database, and try to find a match for a location-based upon rows and rows and rows (lots of information) of streets and cities and states associated with standard formatted addresses.
+It might come back from a search like that with many results, like in my example above for Times Square.
+In my other example for the Space Needle, the search engine likely ranked that landmark very highly with a confidence score and returned only one result.
+In the Times Square example, the results shown were likely all possibly reasonable results and had decent confidence scores associated with them.

 When a result is returned with one specific location, the listings may be shown using that landmark or location as a center point.
 At the top of my results for “restaurants near space needle” shown above is the line “narrow by Distance | Cuisine | User Rating,” so several options are available.
 Still, the results are centered around the space needle.

-The patent filing also tells us that if Google doesn’t find much helpful geographic information in its database, taken from the many sources that it uses such as yellow page type telecom information and what it discovers on the Web, it may dip into information submitted from people who may have added to Google through their own personalized maps.
+The patent filing also tells us that if Google doesn’t find much helpful geographic information in its database, taken from the many sources that it uses such as yellow page type telecom information and what it discovers on the Web, it may dip into information submitted from people who may have added to Google through their personalized maps.